sshuttle/sshuttle/docs/trivia.rst

 That project I did for Slipstream was what first gave me the idea to merge the concepts of Fast Forward, Double Vision, and Tunnel Vision into a single program that was the best of all worlds.
-And here we are, at last, 10 years later.
+And here we are, at last.
 You're welcome.